 Stone, concrete and timber are the raw finishes chosen to offset the polish of glass, chrome and smooth, white plaster.
 As well as setting a key architectural aesthetic, timber louvres, sliding screens and a cantilever awning filter the light beautifully and provide privacy.

-The interiors are minimalist with a restrained palette softened by warm timber.
+The interiors are minimalist with a restrained palette softened by warm timber, including flooring by Oggie Hardwood Flooring.
 Nothing is in conflict.
 Instead the architecture and its relationship to the surroundings is the focus.
 The louvre design is echoed internally with a timber screen in the entrance.
 Discrete modern light fittings illuminate the space, highlight or accent architectural features – such as the floating timber staircase – or transform a wall into a canvas.